CopperBadger/dotfiles/README.md

   either "Late Night", "Early Morning", "Morning", "Afternoon", "Late Afternoon" "Evening", or "Night"
 * `update-wallpaper` -- Sets the currently appropriate wallpaper, described above.
-* `volume-status` -- Old volume status script, superceded by volume-status-2.
+* `volume-status` -- Old volume status script, superseded by volume-status-2.
 I don't know why I keep it around.
-* `volume-status-2` -- Less old (but still old) volume script, superceded by alsa-status.
+* `volume-status-2` -- Less old (but still old) volume script, superseded by alsa-status.
 * `wallpaper.init` -- Sets up `~/.wallpapers`.
 See above for more details.
 * `wifimode` -- Allows you to quickly change your wlan interface's operating mode.
 You'll have to change the iname variable in the script to the name of your interface if it differs from the preset one.
 Ex: `sudo wifimode Monitor`

-The rest of the scripts aren't my own-- they should all have attributions writen in them (except for bar, which is simply the lemonbar binary)
+The rest of the scripts aren't my own-- they should all have attributions written in them (except for bar, which is simply the lemonbar binary)

 ### Colors